frzam/LeetCode/README.md

-This Folder contain the code for LeetCode Problems.
+This Folders contain the code for LeetCode Problems.